Sherryasamoah/airline-passenger-satisfaction/README.md

 Feature importance analysis identified the factors most strongly correlated with positive and negative satisfaction:

 Top 3 Drivers of Satisfaction (Highest ROI)
-Seat Comfort: The foundational physical experience remains a top predictor of overall contentment Inflight Entertainment: The quality of the digital experience on board is a major factor, particularly when ratings reach 4 or 5.
+**Seat Comfort**: The foundational physical experience remains a top predictor of overall contentment **Inflight Entertainment**: The quality of the digital experience on board is a major factor, particularly when ratings reach 4 or 5.
-Ease of Online Booking: The pre-flight digital experience is nearly as critical as the in-flight service, underscoring the necessity of a seamless UI/UX.
+**Ease of Online Booking**: The pre-flight digital experience is nearly as critical as the in-flight service, underscoring the necessity of a seamless UI/UX.

 Primary Dissatisfiers (Risk Factors)
-Operational Delay: The duration of the Departure Delay is a direct and quantifiable source of negative sentiment, confirming that timely operation is key to mitigating dissatisfaction
+**Operational Delay**: The duration of the Departure Delay is a direct and quantifiable source of negative sentiment, confirming that timely operation is key to mitigating dissatisfaction
-Loyalty Risk: Disloyal Customers are highly likely to report dissatisfaction, confirming that targeted service recovery efforts should be focused on new or non-frequent travelers.
+**Loyalty Risk**: Disloyal Customers are highly likely to report dissatisfaction, confirming that targeted service recovery efforts should be focused on new or non-frequent travelers.

-   ##  **💻 Technical Stack and Setup**
+   ##  💻 Technical Stack and Setup

 This project requires a Python environment with the following libraries:bash